ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 - I can't install a functional version of uBO/webext-hybrid on Firefox for Android yet, _this is a showstopper_:
     - Firefox for Android 54: no way to access the popup panel or dashboard.
     - Firefox for Android 55 (beta): "The add-on downloaded from addons.cdn.mozilla.net could not be installed because it appears to be corrupt".
-        - Root cause has been identified.
-I have a fix, however with this fix, it appears I would have to release a separate uBO/webext version for Firefox for Android.
-I need to investigate more.
+        - Root cause has been identified: <https://bugzilla.mozilla.org/show_bug.cgi?id=1367494>.

 ### Future of uBO/legacy